diegoarivera35/PortfolioFrontEnd/README.md

-Great!
-Now, let's create a README.md file that summarizes your project and provides instructions for setting it up and running it.

----

 # Diego Rivera Acosta's Portfolio

 This is Diego Rivera Acosta's portfolio website showcasing his projects, skills, and background.
 The project is split into a backend built with Node.js and MongoDB and a frontend built with React.